dgraph-io/dgraph/wiki/content/graphql/schema/types.md

 }
 ```

-The generated GraphQL will contain the full types, for example, `Question` and `Comment` get expanded as:
+The generated schema will contain the full types, for example, `Question` and `Comment` get expanded as:

 ```graphql
 type Question implements Post {